MKeneni/MKeneni/README.md

 - 💬 Ask me about how to use data manipulation
 - 📫 How to reach me: https://github.com/MKeneni
 - 😄 Pronouns: He
-- ⚡ Fun fact: I like to learn something new invetion or techenology.
+- ⚡ Fun fact: I like to learn something new invetion and latest techenology.